 Subject: BAD virus - act quickly!!
-Date: Tue, 29 May 2001 21:57:22 -0400 Subject: Please Act Urgently VIRUS COULD BE IN YOUR COMPUTER It will become activate on June 1st and will dele No Anti-Virus software can detect it because it of It travels through the e-mail and migrate to you To find it please follow the following directions: doesn't become a VIRUS until 1
+Date: Tue, 29 May 2001 21:57:22 -0400 Subject: Please Act Urgently VIRUS COULD BE IN YOUR COMPUTER It will become activate on June 1st and will dele No Anti-Virus software can detect it because it of It travels through the e-mail and migrate to your To find it please follow the following directions: ete all files and folders on the ha doesn't become a VIRUS until 1 r computer. ard drive.
+1/6/2001.

 Go To "START" button Name In Folder

-Go to "Find" or "Search" Go to files and folders LOB C. J. LL
+Go to "Find" or "Search" LOB C. J. LL

 Make sure to search in drive C ER SUINDK

 Type in; SULFNBK.EXE 1

 Begin Search

 If it finds it, highlight it and delete it

-Close the dialogue box Open the Recycle Bin
+Open the Recycle Bin

 Find the file and delete it from the Recycle Bin 1 file(s) found

 You should be safe.

 The bad part is you need to contact everyone you sent ANY e-mail to in the past few months.